 12.1.3.
 MON MACT.
-The permittee shall comply with the applicable equipment leak standards of the MON MACT as specified by 40 C.F.R. §63.2480(b), subpart H of 40 CFR 63.
+The permittee shall comply with the applicable equipment leak standards of the MON MACT as specified by 40 C.F.R. §63.2480(b), subpart H of 40 CFR 63, except as specified in 40 C.F.R. §63.2480(f).
 As a result, the permittee has defined the following schedule within their NOC report.

-Phase Planned Schedule for Implementation On or Before Phase I - Beginning on the compliance date May 10, 2008 Phase II - Beginning no later than 1 year after the May 10, 2009 compliance date Phase III - Beginning no later than 2 1⁄2 years after the November 8, 2010 compliance data
+Phase Planned Schedule for Implementation On or Before Phase I - Beginning on the compliance date May 10, 2008 Phase II - Beginning no later than 1 year after the May 10, 2009 compliance date Phase III - Beginning no later than 2 1⁄2 years after the November 8, 2010 compliance date

 - 12.1.4.
 MON MACT.
-The permittee shall comply with the following provisions for wastewater streams as specified by 40 C.F.R. §63.2485. - The permittee shall develop and maintain a maintenance wastewater plan that is implemented per §63.2485(a) and §63.105.
+The permittee shall comply with the following provisions for wastewater streams as specified by 40 C.F.R. §63.2485. - The permittee shall develop and maintain a maintenance wastewater plan that is implemented per §63.2485(a) and §63.105. - The permittee must determine the annual average concentration and annual average flowrate for wastewater streams for each MCPU.

-- 12.4.1.
+12.4.1.
 MON MACT.
-The permittee shall maintain the following records to demonstrate compliance with the MON and this permit. - Maintain supporting information used to determine MON initial applicability to process vents, storage vessels, equipment leaks, transfer operations, heat exchangers, process wastewater and in-process aqueous liquid streams. - Maintain operating scenarios and calculations of uncontrolled hazardous air pollutant emissions for process vents used to prepare the NOCS. - Maintain records of monitoring and inspections results for equipment component leak detection and repair as required by 40 CFR 63, Subpart H. - Maintain a record each time a safety device is opened to the air that contains hazardous air pollutants to avoid unsafe conditions. - Maintain a copy of the following reports and notifications: - Notice of initial notification - Notification of compliance status report - Semiannual compliance reports including information regarding process changes as specified by §63.2520(e)(10).
+The permittee shall maintain the following records to demonstrate compliance with the MON and this permit.

+- Maintain supporting information used to determine MON initial applicability to process vents, storage vessels, equipment leaks, transfer operations, heat exchangers, process wastewater and in-process aqueous liquid streams. - Maintain operating scenarios and calculations of uncontrolled hazardous air pollutant emissions for process vents used to prepare the NOCS. - Maintain records of monitoring and inspections results for equipment component leak detection and repair as required by 40 CFR 63, Subpart H. - Maintain a record each time a safety device is opened to the air that contains hazardous air pollutants to avoid unsafe conditions. - Maintain a copy of the following reports and notifications: - Notice of initial notification - Notification of compliance status report - Semiannual compliance reports including information regarding process changes as specified by \$63.2520(e)(10).